 There’s no such thing as a business that runs on auto-pilot forever, but we can try to get close.

 So if you’re thinking seriously about buying routes and you’ve got an experienced friend that wants to help you evaluate the routes, I would still tread those waters very carefully.
 It might be like hiring a friend that watched Matlock a lot suddenly represent you in court – they probably know just enough to be somewhat dangerous to you.
-If you’re wanting to determine what the real risks (and rewards!) are of FedEx route ownership (or bread routes as well), you need to go ahead and grab a consulting block now.
-With nearly all of my clients, we are able to speak on the phone within 48 hours after purchase.
+If you’re wanting to determine what the real risks (and rewards!) are of FedEx route ownership (or bread routes as well), you need to go ahead and reach out now.